Lemoncode/svelte-workshop/06-fetch-github-api/README.md

 npm run dev
 ```

-- [Refactor] [Time Permitting] Right now we had implemented this in
-  a vary traditional way, if we were working with React we could think
-  about extracting some of this functionality into a custom hook, let's
-  see how to do this in Svelte using stores and context.
+- [Refactor] [Time Permitting] Right now we had implemented this in a very traditional way, if we were working with React we could think about extracting some of this functionality into a custom hook, let's see how to do this in Svelte using stores and context.

 - First of all we can try to isolate the members handling into a
   store: